2 Webinars and 3 Yoga Sessions

 Brett Sculthorp, LCSW, LCAS, CSACP, is a clinician in private practice in Asheville, NC.
 He is a Licensed Clinical Social Worker (LCSW), a Licensed Clinical Addiction Specialist (LCAS) and a Certified Substance Abuse Prevention Consultant (CSAPC).
 He has been a yoga and meditation practitioner for the past 30 years.
 His expertise includes working clinically with individuals and working towards social scale systems change.
 He is trained in Subtle® Yoga, Trauma Release Exercises (TRE), Sensorimotor Psychotherapy (SP), Eye Movement Desensitization and Reprocessing (EMDR), and Brain Spotting.
 He includes these as well as Acceptance and Commitment Therapy, Internal Family Systems, and Transpersonal Psychotherapy in his work.
 He has a passion for integrating ethics, education, economy, and health into systems change strategies at the community scale.
 His articles have appeared in Yoga Therapy Today and the Journal of Futures Studies.

 Emma Bragdon, PhD, is the Executive Director of IMHU.org.
 She was licensed as a Marriage, Family, Child Therapist in 1988.
 She is the author of 7 books on the bridge between spirituality and wellbeing.
-Emma will be interviewing Kristine and Brett during their presentations.
+Emma interviews Kristine and Brett in their presentations.